Justice Ajit Singh Bains dies at 99

 Chandigarh, February 11

-A former Judge of the Punjab and Haryana High Court, Justice Ajit Singh Bains, breathed his last on Friday.
+A former Judge of the Punjab and Haryana High Court, Justice Ajit Singh Bains, breathed his last today.
 He was 99.

-Justice Bains, a human rights activist, had remained a judge of the High Court from October 1974 to May 1984.
-His son RS Bains is a senior advocate.
-His grandson Utsav Bains is also an advocate.
+Justice Bains, a human rights activist, had served as the High Court judge from October 1974 to May 1984.
+He founded the Punjab Human Rights Organisation.
+Members of the Bar expressed condolences over his demise. —

 Tribune Shorts